Favorite Cycling Workouts—Comparing Different Approaches

 Rob Pickels 19:53

-I think that you know, I’m a little bit more of a time in zone type of person.
-Right and hearing frank talk about this It just it always reminds me because, you know, Frank is a brilliant coach, he’s had such great success.
-It’s such a cool dude.
-You know, I love Frank.
-But we tend to look at things in a very different way.
-And you know, prior to developing OTS Frank was really big on on KJS on prescribing by kilojoules, and go out and accumulate X number of kilojoules.
+Yeah, Grant, I think that you know, I’m a little bit more of a “time in zone” type of person, right?
+And hearing Frank talk about this, it always reminds me – because, you know, Frank is a brilliant coach, he’s had such great success, he’s such a cool dude, you know, I love Frank – but we tend to look at things in a very different way.
+And you know, prior to developing OTS, Frank was really big on on Kjs, on prescribing by kilojoules, and go out and accumulate X number of kilojoules.
 And here’s the thing.
-I don’t think that that works in my training structure.
-But it definitely works in Frank’s training structure.
+I don’t think that that works in my training structure but it definitely works in Frank’s training structure.

 Grant Holicky 20:28

-my initial reaction is oh, boy, that’s not what I would get.
-But I gotta admit, you know, some of my best years, I wouldn’t do it all winter.
-But as you’re getting towards the end of the winters, I’m getting close to the season.
-I always love to go out and do what’s called the oval ride in Fort Collins, which was it was six hours on the bike.
-And first hour and a half, you’re hitting all the sprint lines doing these super hard 32nd One minute efforts, then you hit the hills and you’re doing 5678 minute efforts.
-And then I just because it was stupid when we’re getting close to the finish line, they turn right i turn right go climb this HC climb, and then limp home.
+You know, my initial reaction is “oh, boy, that’s not what I would get”.
+But I gotta admit, you know, some of my best years – I wouldn’t do it all winter – but as you’re getting towards the end of the winters, getting close to the season, I always love to go out and do what’s called the Oval ride in Fort Collins, which was six hours on the bike.
+And first hour and a half, you’re hitting all the sprint lines doing these super hard 30 second, one minute efforts, then you hit the hills and you’re doing 5, 6, 7, 8 8 minute efforts and then I – just because I was stupid – when we’re getting close to the finish line, they turn right, I turn right, go climb this HC climb, and then limp home.

 Grant Holicky 21:37